-Why You Need A Strong Butt During Pregnancy + A Four-Move Workout
+Why You Need A Strong Butt During Pregnancy

-We touch on this pretty frequently here on the Mum Blog, but training during pregnancy is like the equivalent of training for the Super Bowl for football players, or training for a marathon for runners.
+We touch on this pretty frequently here on the Mum Blog, but strength training during pregnancy is like the equivalent of training for the Super Bowl for football players, or training for a marathon for runners.

+Delivery day is a pregnant woman's Super Bowl or marathon-day.
+Why wouldn't you train hard to prepare for that day?
 Now when you think about training hard to get ready to give birth, working on your butt probably isn't the first thing that comes to mind.

 Your body is gaining a little extra weight during pregnancy.
 (HA!)
 Especially around the end of pregnancy, this puts pressure on joints like your knees and hips.
 Since your butt and upper leg muscles help support the knee joint, making these muscles stronger ahead of time and during your pregnancy can help alleviate this pain.